RobinQu/datastack/README.md

     app.listen(porcess.env.PORT || 8888);

-And you can now have fully operational RESTful API (and more) against two different `collection`.
+And you can now have fully operational RESTful API (and more) against two different `collection`s.

 ### Document